About the Competition

 Today's generation of magnetics are finely engineered devices that are utilized in advanced applications, spanning power conversion, filters, oscillators, circuit isolation, and many more.
 To this end, element14's Experimenting with Magnetic Components competition is an opportunity to provide our participants a kit of magnetic components so they can conduct their own experiments and blog about what they learned.
 Our judges will select the best experiment-blog reports and award some really great prizes to the winners.

 What kind of experiments can the participants perform?

-What do I need to do to win the Grand Prize?
+What do I need to do to win the Grand Prize or Runner Up Prize?

-After the enrollment period is complete, and the 15 FREE vibration sensor kits are shipped, you will have 2 months to complete your experiments, write two blogs, and share what you learned about vibration sensors.
-You will be judged by the quality of your final blog and what you learned about vibration sensors.
+After the month long enrollment period is complete, and the 10 FREE magnetic component kits are shipped, you will have 8 weeks to complete your experiments, write two blogs, and share what you learned about magnetic components.
+You will be judged by the quality of your final blog and what you learned about these components.

 What do I get if I don't win the Grand Prize, but I wrote the two blogs?

-We are offering a Runner Up Prize, too.
-But if you successfully finished the competition, you will also be eligible for the finisher prize.
+If you successfully finish, yet are not the grand or runner-up prize winners, you will be eligible to receive the finisher prize.
 But remember, you have to write two blogs by the deadline to be considered a finisher!